xtk93x/Leaflet.TileLayer.ColorFilter/README.md

 ![filterorder](https://raw.githubusercontent.com/xtk93x/Leaflet.TileLayer.ColorFilter/master/readme-files/filterorder.png)

 ## MIT License
-This project is licensed under the MIT License. (c) 2018, Cláudio T. Kawakani.
+This project is licensed under the MIT License. (c) 2025, Cláudio T. Kawakani.

 ## Updates

+### 2025.08
+- v2.0.0: Major Version Release

+This is a major release focused on modernizing the build process and ensuring compatibility with Leaflet 2.0.

+Breaking Changes:

+ - Leaflet 2.0 Support.
+This version is only compatible with Leaflet 2.0.
+For older versions of Leaflet, use Leaflet.TileLayer.ColorFilter v1.2.5.
+ - File Structure Update.
+The main distribution file has been moved from `src/` to `dist/`.
+If you are manually linking to the plugin, please update your script tag to reflect this change.

+Other Changes:

+- Build Process Modernization: The old Gulp build process has been replaced with a leaner, more secure pipeline using Rollup and Terser.
+- End of Bower Support: The `bower.json` file has been removed, and support for the Bower package manager has been officially discontinued.

 #### 2018.11
 - v1.2.5: great performance improvement.
 Very noticeable in mobile.

 #### 2018.10
-- Added the new function updateFilter, thanks to [AndreasSchmid1](https://github.com/AndreasSchmid1) request.
+- Added the new function updateFilter.
 - Now it is possible to start the colorFilter without the filter parameter.
 - Package added to NPM and Bower.